reiver/article-20250309/README.md

 What if you wanted a _feed_ that – _only showed_ posts from _people you follow_ _who do not post very often_.
 (This was a 3rd party app for Twitter decades ago.)

-What if you are a parent and want a _feed_ for you child that – shows posts from the people your child follows, but – removes all posts what contain pornographic images.
+What if you are a parent and want a _feed_ for you child that – shows posts from the people your child follows, but – removes all posts that contain pornographic images.

 What if you are a cat lover and follow a bunch of (other) people who post photos of cats but also post stuff unrelated to cats that you do not care about, and want a _feed_ that – _only shows_ posts from the _people you follow_ that includes a photo of a cat.